Can you spare a few minutes?

 What does my contract say?

-"I wanted a new phone and decided to switch to a cheaper network.
-I still had quite a bit of credit left on my old phone so I rang my old provider and asked them to refund it.
+"I wanted a new phone and decided to switch to a cheaper network, so I rang my old provider and told them I wanted to cancel my contract.
 I was surprised and upset when they refused.
-They pointed out a bit in their terms and conditions which said that once you pay for top up vouchers you cannot get a refund of any credit you don't use.
-In other words, I had to use it or lose it.
-I wish I'd read the terms and conditions in the first place because then I wouldn't have kept so much credit on my phone".
+They pointed out a bit in their terms and conditions which said that once you start paying for the phone contract you can not get of it unless you pay for all the remaining months in one go.
+In other words, I was stuck with my old provider unless I paid them £380.
+I wish I had read the terms and conditions in the first place because then I would have got a 12 month contract instead of a 24 month one".

-'Terms and conditions' is a phrase often used to mean the rights you have under the contract and also what obligations your have.
-For example, if you order a new cooker, it might be in the terms and conditions that the cooker will be delivered within a week (that's your right) but it might say that someone has to be at home to take the delivery (that's your obligation).
+'Terms and conditions' is a phrase often used to mean the rights you have under the contract and also what obligations you have.
+For example, if you order a new cooker, it might be in the terms and conditions that the cooker will be delivered within a week (that is your right) but it might say that someone has to be at home to take the delivery (that is your obligation).
 Terms and conditions might be individually negotiated, for example if you bargain with each other over the price.
 Or they might be already set out, like when a company has a standard set of terms and conditions, which are the same for every customer.
-Every contract has terms and conditions - whether it's in writing or not!
+Every contract has terms and conditions - whether it is in writing or not!

-If you've got a written contract you'd think it would be pretty easy to find out what the terms and conditions are.
+If you have a written contract you would think it would be pretty easy to find out what the terms and conditions are.
 Sometimes it is, because all of the terms and conditions are usually written down in one place.
 But often, they are hidden away in "the small print".

-The small print often contains the most important bits of your contract - for example, what you can do if you change your mind about what you've bought.
+The small print often contains the most important bits of your contract - for example, what you can do if you change your mind about what you have bought.

 If the small print has been drawn to your attention, when you make an agreement, it will usually be part of your contract.

-If you feel that you have been duped into a bad deal because you missed something in the small print, have a look at the section on Unfair contract terms in the menu on the right.
+If you feel that you have been duped into a bad deal because you missed something in the small print, see Unfair terms and conditions below.

 Sometimes, as well as being in small print, terms and conditions are found in places you might not think of looking.

-For example, if you turn a football ticket over you may find some of the terms and conditions on the back of it - it may tell you whether you are entitled to a refund if the match is postponed, or whether the club can throw you out if you get too rowdy.
+For example, if you turn a ticket over you may find some of the terms and conditions on the back of it - it may tell you whether you are entitled to a refund if the event is postponed, or whether the venue can throw you out if you get too rowdy.

 Where to check for terms and conditions: